When someone needs home care, they’ll often be given one-of-two options:

 The role of a live-in caregiver is very demanding, and from the patient’s perspective, the relationship is a much more intimate one.
 A caregiver will be in the home much more often, they can accommodate the person’s needs and can also provide comfort in the event of a medical emergency.
-Many patients who are less mobile use a call button to alert their caregiver of any issues or requests.
+Many patients who are less mobile use a call button, or install a medical alert system to alert their caregiver of any issues or requests.

 Most situations will have only two caregivers present for the entire week.

 Consistency is the main advantage of this type of arrangement.
 Patients are more comfortable having the same caregiver around, and there is also less room for error thanks to the reduction in overall caregivers present.